percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Using hop-by-hop authentication gives the Media Distributor the ability to change certain RTP header values.
 Which values the Media Distributor can change in the RTP header are defined in [@!I-D.ietf-perc-double].
-RTCP can only be encrypted, giving the Media Distributor the flexibility to forward RTCP content unchanged, transmit compound RTCP packets or to initiate RTCP packets for reporting statistics or conveying other information.
+RTCP can only be encrypted HBH, giving the Media Distributor the flexibility to forward RTCP content unchanged, transmit compound RTCP packets or to initiate RTCP packets for reporting statistics or conveying other information.
 Performing